tsenovilla/pyreptasks/README.md

 If you want to contribute, to ensure that you have all the needed dependencies installed in your local environment, install the requirements described in others/requirements.txt.
 To do so, you can download the file or just copy it into a "requirements.txt" file then do

-% pip install -r others/requirements.txt
+% pip install -r requirements.txt

 This project uses "black" to format code.
 We support "pre-commit" to ensure this formatting has been run.
 If you have installed the requirements, you should have these packages already installed.